MatteoCartiglia/ofxNeuroSensor/README.md

 Download
 --------
-Download this addon by using the Download button on the right side of the github page.
+This module uses submodules from git.
+Please ensure you have all the required files in src/bioamp Download this addon by using the Download button on the right side of the github page.
 Unzip, rename and copy it to your addons folder.
+OR
+Use the git clone command :

-**PLEASE DON'T FORK** the addon template repo if you plan on creating your own addon, this will lead to confusion on the Github inheritance/forking graph, and you will unnecessarily have this repository's history in your own git repo.
+git clone -b develop --recursive https://github.com/federicohyo/ofxNeuroSensor.git **PLEASE DON'T FORK** the addon template repo if you plan on creating your own addon, this will lead to confusion on the Github inheritance/forking graph, and you will unnecessarily have this repository's history in your own git repo.